Bolognese

 Ability to withstand cold temperatures.

-Major concerns: None noted specifically
+Major concerns: None specifically noted

 Occasionally seen: Luxating patella